bryan-at-looker/embed-sdk-sko-markdown/section2.md

 4. The action we perform is to run `dashboard.updateFilters()`, the Embed SDK function provided to us to facilitate communication to the iframe.
 Much easier than writing your own [postMessage() event](https://docs.looker.com/reference/embedding/embed-javascript-events#posting_the_request_to_the_iframes_contentwindow_property).
 5. We send a JSON object of the filters we want to apply; we don't need to give all of them, just the ones we want to change.
 The iframe responds only to the values we've placed in the JSON object; notice how our other filters don't change

 It would be nice if we didn't have to hit the run button so much - for a dropdown like this, we can run right after we've selected it.
-On line XX, within the `dropdown.addEventListener(...{...})`, after the `dashboard.updateFilters` line, insert a new line and paste `dashboard.run()`
+Within the `dropdown.addEventListener(...{...})`, after the `dashboard.updateFilters` line, insert a new line and paste `dashboard.run()`

 Your full setupDashboard will now look like this: